-Introducing internships is the first step in the next generation of your workforce management—it’s a lot more than just a way to get your more onerous tasks accomplished.
-Play it right, and your internship program could set the tone for your whole business moving forward.
+So, you’re looking for information on how to create an internship program—good for you!
+Companies everywhere are looking for talent and trying to build a new generation of future staff, so you know you’re not alone.
+Introducing internships is the first step in developing the next generation of your workforce—it’s a lot more than just a way to get your more onerous tasks accomplished.
+Play it right, and your program could set the tone for your whole business moving forward.

 1. Identify Your Business Needs

 Why do you need interns?
-Is this for a particular program or initiative, or are you just filling in staffing needs moving forward?
+Is this for a particular program or initiative, or are you just filling staffing needs moving forward?
 If the former, you can lock down budgets and timeframes at the outset.
-If the latter, you’re looking for a dynamic internship program framework that can scale over time.
+If the latter, you’re looking for a dynamic internship framework that can scale over time.

-2. Recruit Specifically for Interns
+2. Recruit Interns

 Remember: You are looking to fill a specific role, for a specific and limited amount of time, with the hopeful upshot of building a working relationship that can last past the internship itself.
-Within that framework you should interview as carefully and stringently as you would your potential full-timers.
+Within that framework, you should interview as carefully and stringently as you would your potential full-timers.

 3. Consider Your Legal Obligations

 While most internships are paid, some interns—particularly those in an exploratory or observational role, or those who do not contribute meaningfully to work product—may legally be unpaid.